 - Location: city/state/region/zip code

 These keywords need to be uploaded to your AdWords Keyword Tool and the next thing you need to do is to examine the keyword volume and the competitive nature of the keywords.
 Then, inspect the CPC of the keywords.
 A higher CPC shows you that you probably have lots of competitors that bid for the same words.

 Choose your BOFU keywords based on high search volume, low competition, and high CPC.
 This stage of the keywords research process requires thorough research, time, and testing.

 For example, let’s say that you sell business consulting services.
 Along with your BOFU modifiers, the list of keywords that you want to target can look similar to this one:

 With the BOFU keywords strategy, you need to motivate your target customers to choose your service.
-To create a paid search campaign for any of your BOFU keywords, you must develop the right type of content that revolves around those keywords, or some sort of incentives such as a case study, a demo, or a free trial.
+To create a paid search campaign for any of your BOFU keywords, you must develop the right type of content that revolves around those keywords, or some sort of incentive such as a case study, a demo, or a free trial.

 5. Tell Google What’s Negative

 Add negative keywords to your PPC campaign too.
 Negative keywords are ones you don’t want to target for and that Google should not feature your ad when people enter those keywords into their search query.
 This is vital if you don’t want to spend an unnecessary amount of your budget on ineffective ads.

 Let’s take the business consulting company as an example again.
 If you want to market your top-level services and get a ROI of your ads, you need to make sure that the campaign brings you nothing but quality leads.